ARM Overview

 • ARM archives with Processing must have been archived on version 9.5.196.102, ARM version 9.6.3.1479+, or higher in order to retain Processing functionality when restored into RelativityOne.

-• If a workspace that includes Processing data was archived on a version earlier than Relativity 9.5.196.102, ARM version 9.6.3.1479+, and the workspace is restored to RelativityOne, Processing cannot resume in the workspace.
+• If a workspace that includes processing data was archived on a version earlier than Relativity 9.5.196.102, ARM version 9.6.3.1479+, and the workspace is restored to RelativityOne, Processing cannot resume in the workspace.
 This includes new Processing jobs and deduplication, Processing Set Retry, and Error retry of pre-existing jobs.

 • If you are migrating Processing data in RelativityOne, the InvariantDatabaseServer instance setting must be added with the name of the primary Invariant SQL Server as its value and the InvariantFileShare instance setting must be added for each Invariant SQL Server in the environment, with the value set to the appropriate BCPPath.